mardiros/messagebus/docs/source/user/cookbook/06-eventstream.rst

 .. literalinclude:: 06_eventstream_03.py
    :emphasize-lines: 23,61-63,82-84,88-89

-First, we create an Eventstream Transport that store events in a list, and expose it as a fixture.
-The transport is also configured to override the ``eventstore`` property of the unit of work.
-We reuse the ``AsyncSinkholeEventstoreRepository`` repository. which means that we don't store the events locally, but, we set up our transport, having the effect of sending published events to the eventstream.
+First, we create an Eventstream Transport that store messages in a list, and expose it as a fixture.
+The transport is also configured to override the ``messagestore`` property of the unit of work.
+We reuse the ``AsyncSinkholeMessageStoreRepository`` repository. which means that we don't store the events locally, but, we set up our transport, having the effect of sending published events to the eventstream.

 Now lets update the code of the service handler to raise the event: